- Display in:

 Proceedings instigated under this Exclusion Policy follow a three-stage review process to determine whether the evidence presented convincingly supports the conclusion that an entity or individual engaged in Prohibited Conduct.

-The following entities are currently publicly excluded from EIB-financed projects and activities:
+The following entities are currently publicly subject to an EIB exclusion decision:

 The EIB Exclusion Policy includes a provision which allows the EIB to enter into negotiated settlements with individuals or entities that have engaged in Prohibited Conduct.